 Oxford Harmonic Choir has been making a major contribution to musical performance in Oxford for almost 100 years.
-Currently, we put on three concerts a year with professional soloists and orchestra, usually in the Sheldonian Theatre or Oxford Town Hall.
+Currently, we put on three concerts a year with professional soloists and orchestra, usually in the Sheldonian Theatre or the Oxford Town Hall.

-We are a mixed amateur choir of about 150 people of all ages, most of whom are experienced choral singers.
-We are supported by professional musicians, in particular our conductor Robert Secret, our accompanist David Langdon, the Orchestra of Stowe Opera and top class professional soloists.
-Find out more on the Our musicians page, or, if you are interested in singing with the choir see Join Us for details.
+We are a mixed amateur choir of about 125 people of all ages, supported by professional musicians: our experienced conductor and accompanist, Robert Secret and David Langdon, the Orchestra of Stowe Opera and excellent professional soloists.
+Find out more on the Our Musicians page, or, if you are interested in singing with the choir, see Join Us for details.

-We also aim to encourage and showcase new talent and have worked with many exciting young performers, such as soloists from the Royal Academy of Music in association with the Josephine Baker Trust.
+We also aim to showcase new talent and have worked with many exciting young performers: for example, soloists from the Royal Academy of Music in association with the Josephine Baker Trust.

-On 29 June 2019 we performed the world première of Of Trumpets and Angels by David Lancaster, designed to be performed with the Mozart Requiem.
-David won our 2017 composition competition, winning against many outstanding entries in a field of over 80 applicants and was described by the judges as a ‘an exciting composer with a truly individual voice’.
+On 19 June 2019, we gave the world première of Of Trumpets and Angels by David Lancaster, designed to be performed with the Mozart Requiem.
+David won our 2017 composition competition out of a strong field of over 80 applicants.
 Read an interview with David Lancaster here.

 Find out more

 - If you would like to come and hear us, please visit our Concerts and Tickets pages.

 - To receive information about future concerts, sign up to our Mailing List.

 - If you are interested in joining the choir, go to our Join Us page.

 We look forward to meeting you, whether as audience member or singer!